dotnet/android/Documentation/guides/DotNet5.md

 ## dotnet cli

-There are currently two "verbs" we are aiming to get working in Xamarin.Android:
+There are currently a few "verbs" we are aiming to get working in Xamarin.Android:

     dotnet build
     dotnet publish
+    dotnet run

-Currently in .NET Core (aka .NET 5), `dotnet publish` is where all the work to produce a self-contained "app" happens:
+Currently in .NET 5 console apps, `dotnet publish` is where all the work to produce a self-contained "app" happens:

 * The linker via the `<IlLink/>` MSBuild task